 The perfect beach, Mothecombe, is at the mouth of the Erme estuary.
 It is owned and maintained by the Flete Estate and has remained completely unspoilt, with the only buildings being an old boathouse and the lime kiln.
 With its soft golden sand, a little stream, rock pools and small secluded coves revealed at low tide, the beach slopes gently into the sea, with no dangerous currents, and generally small surf.

-The car park is now open from 9am -9.30 pm every day.
+The car park is open from 9am -9.30 pm daily from Easter until September 30th.

 The Old School Tea House in the car park, is open from 11am-5pm daily from Easter until September 30th.
 Soft drinks, ice creams, cream teas, pasties, seaside gifts and beach toys are available.

 Public toilets are provided at the Tea House.
 There are none on the beach.

 Mothecombe beach is open to the public on Wednesdays, Saturdays and Sundays between 1st May- 30 September, and daily outside these dates.
 Access to the beach is via a narrow woodland path and is unsuitable for wheelchairs.